Natasha Chopra, Co-founder + Visual Art Editor

 Maya is a junior at Ball State University majoring in digital video production.
 They are an aspiring film editor who also dabbles in writing and directing.
 Their first short film, Above and Beyond, was released in December of 2018.
 In addition to shooting and editing videos, they also compete in slam poetry and are a two-time CUPSI competitor.
 Most recently, they released a chapbook titled Home is a Noun: An Exploration of People, Places, and Things, under the pen name M.C.
 Montague.
 In their spare time, they enjoy looking at birds and yoyoing.

-Paige N Price, Prose Editor
+Paige N Price, Creative Nonfiction Editor

 Paige N Price is a creative nonfiction writer, small press publishing enthusiast, and dive bar frequenter in Indianapolis, Indiana.
 She holds a B.A. in Creative Writing from Ball State University.
 Additionally, she served as the Lead Prose Editor for the Broken Plate from August 2017 to May 2018.
 Her written work can be found in the Broken Plate and L’Ephemere Review.
 She enjoys coffee, pop-punk music, and the Irish countryside.

-Charlie Cain, Prose Editor
+Charlie Cain, Fiction Editor

 Charlie Cain is a writer, editor, storyteller, and musician living in Indianapolis.
 He graduated from Ball State University with a B.A. in creative writing in December of 2018.
 He is passionate about community, local history, live music, baseball, and good sentences.
 Much of Charlie’s editorial work has focused on local communities, including: Keep Muncie Weird…And Whimsical!, and I Remember: Indianapolis Youth Write About Their Lives 2018.
 His prose has been published in The Broken Plate.